-Unless otherwise specifically identified in this report, the summary data with respect to our estimated net proved reserves for the year ended December 31, 2014 presented above has been prepared by Ryder Scott Company, L.P. ("RSC"), our independent reserve engineering firm, and for the years ended December 31, 2013 and 2012 presented above was prepared by Netherland, Sewell & Associates, Inc. ("NSAI"), our independent reserve engineering firm for such years, in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to companies involved in oil and natural gas producing activities.
+Unless otherwise specifically identified in this report, the summary data with respect to our estimated net proved reserves for the years ended December 31, 2015 and 2014 has been prepared by Ryder Scott Company, L.P. ("RSC"), our independent reserve engineering firm, and for the year ended December 31, 2013 was prepared by Netherland, Sewell & Associates, Inc. ("NSAI"), our independent reserve engineering firm for such years, in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to companies involved in oil and natural gas producing activities.
 These rules require SEC reporting companies to prepare their reserve estimates using reserve definitions and pricing based on 12-month historical unweighted first-day-of-the-month average prices, rather than year-end prices.
 For a definition of proved reserves under the SEC rules, see the "Glossary and Selected Abbreviations."
 For more information regarding our independent reserve engineers, please see "-Independent petroleum engineers" below.